-The Wawiyai tribal group is a tribal group that inhabits the northern region of Kabui Bay in South Waigeo.
-In the survey it was found that this tribe only inhabits one village namely Kampung Wawiyai.
+The Wawiyai tribal group is a tribal group.
+That inhabits the northern region of Kabui Bay in South Waigeo.
+In the survey, it was found that this tribe.
+Only inhabits 1 village namely Kampung Wawiyai.

 B. The Kawe Tribe

-The Kawe ethnic group is an indigenous tribe in Waigeo who inhabit the western region of Waigeo Island.
+The Kawe ethnic group is an indigenous tribe in Waigeo.
+Who inhabit the western region of Waigeo Island.
 This ethnic group resides in Salio, Selpele, Waisilip and Bianci villages.